BIOMASS: A KEY SOURCE OF RENEWABLE ENERGY

 Renewable biomass energy produced from wood, the dominant biomass resource in Washington, is made from slash leftover from sustainable timber harvesting operations.

 Download the WFPA Q&A on Biomass (PDF).

 Learn more: Wood is the most natural resource.

 For more than a century, forest product companies have created energy from wood to power sawmills and pulp and paper mills.
 Now, this “old technology” is being modernized and adapted on a broader scale for more efficient use of wood waste to provide renewable energy for communities in the Pacific Northwest and across the country.

-Biomass is the country’s largest source of domestic renewable energy, supplying five times as much energy as wind and solar power combined.
+- Biomass is the country’s largest source of domestic renewable energy, supplying about three times as much energy as wind and solar power combined.